A day without laughter is a day wasted — luckily, these campaigns will have you in stitches.

 Mr. Clean: Cleaner of your Dreams

 There’s nothing sexier than a man who knows how to clean, and this commercial proves it.
 Hold onto your mops, ladies, because Mr. Clean knows how to make everything sparkle and shine.

 Skittles’ ‘Taste the Rainbow’ commercials are certainly creative — like this one, in which an entire family (plus some unexpected guests) enjoys the Skittles a young man is throwing through their teenage daughter’s window.
 Clearly, romance isn’t dead.

 Kia: Hero’s Journey

-Melissa Mccarthy can do no wrong, especially in this hilarious epic.
-Like many heroes before her, Mccartney doesn’t always win — but at least she gets where she’s going in eco-friendly style.
+Melissa McCarthy can do no wrong, especially in this hilarious epic.
+Like many heroes before her, McCarthy doesn’t always win — but at least she gets where she’s going in eco-friendly style.
 By hiring an actress already renowned for her hilarious hijinks, Kia ensures that the audience won’t overlook the comedic elements of this beautifully shot commercial.

 Hyundai: First Date w/ Kevin Hart